Rancilio Silvia Review + Modding Options & the New Silvia Pro

 It quickly became a success, and there have been a few tweaked versions over the years, the latest being the Rancilio Silvia E V6 2020 – and this is the version I’m reviewing.

-Over the years the Rancilio Silvia has consistently been regarded as among the perfect, and certainly one of the many popular single boiler espresso machines.
+Over the years the Rancilio Silvia has consistently been regarded as one of the best, and indeed among the most popular single boiler espresso coffee machines.

-If the term “single boiler” has you stumped – there are three types of boiler formats: Single boiler, heat exchanger, and dual boiler.
+If the term “single boiler” has you stumped – there are three forms of boiler formats: Single boiler, heat exchanger, and dual boiler.

-The cheapest domestic espresso machines don’t tend to have boilers, they usually have thermoblocks, which are on-demand water heaters.
-Most the £100-£200 cheaper espresso coffee machines have these on-demand water heaters vs actual brew boilers.
+The cheapest domestic espresso coffee machines don’t tend to have boilers, they usually have thermoblocks, which are on-demand water heaters.
+Many of the £100-£200 cheaper espresso machines have these on-demand water heaters vs actual brew boilers.

 Nearly all home barista espresso coffee machines (with a couple of exceptions) have brew boilers and are either single boiler, heat exchanger or dual boiler.

-The exceptions are the entry level Sage (or Breville if you’re across the pond) machines, the Bambino Plus, Barista Express & Barista Pro, which (in my modest opinion, but everyone is entitled to theirs) deserve to be considered entry level home barista machines quite than as basic domestic espresso coffee machines.
+The exceptions are the entry level Sage (or Breville if you’re across the pond) machines, the Bambino Plus, Barista Express & Barista Pro, which (in my modest opinion, but everyone is entitled to theirs) deserve to be considered entry extent home barista machines quite than as standard domestic espresso machines.

-Single boiler espresso machines can often be more compact, and as well as being cheaper they can utilize a little less electricity too, as there’s only one boiler to heat, and heat exchanger machines usually have a bigger boiler to heat up than with single boiler machines.
+Single boiler espresso coffee machines can often be more compact, and as well as being cheaper they can work with a little bit less electricity too, as there’s only one boiler to heat, and heat exchanger machines usually have a bigger boiler to heat up than with single boiler machines.

-The only inherent con with single boiler machines, in truth, is that you can’t steam milk and pull shots at the same time, you have to do one at a time.
-For many people even though, this isn’t a big enough deal to warrant the jump in price from single boiler to heat exchanger or dual boiler.
+The only inherent con with single boiler machines, simply, is that you can’t steam milk and pull shots at the same time, you have to do one at a time.
+For most people although, this isn’t a big enough deal to warrant the jump in price from single boiler to heat exchanger or dual boiler.

-I would hazard a guess, though, that the majority of people who do decide to go for heat exchanger or dual boiler machines are doing so more (or solely) for other reasons other than extremely being able to steam milk and pull shots at the same time.
+I would hazard a guess, although, that many people who do decide to go for heat exchanger or dual boiler machines are doing so more (or solely) for other reasons other than truly being able to steam milk and pull shots at the same time.

-Up until now I’ve mainly used single boiler espresso machines, and not being able to steam the milk while the shot is pulling basically hasn’t bothered me, and I do mainly make milkies.
+Up until now I’ve primarily used single boiler espresso machines, and not being able to steam the milk while the shot is pulling basically hasn’t bothered me, and I do generally make milkies.

-Dual boiler machines simply have two boilers, a brew boiler and a steam boiler, so they don’t need much explanation.
+Dual boiler machines just have two boilers, a brew boiler and a steam boiler, so they don’t need much explanation.

 Heat exchangers have one boiler (usually a bigger boiler than with single boilers, for example the Oscar 2 has a 2L boiler) with a pipe running through it to heat up the water for the shot.

-So as far as single boiler machines go, the Rancilio Silvia has been among the the majority of popular since its introduction – and if you were to ask anyone who knows a little bit about espresso machines to recommend a shortlist of potential single boiler espresso machines to go for, I’d be surprised if anyone wouldn’t include the Rancilio Silvia in that list.
+So as far as single boiler machines go, the Rancilio Silvia has been one of the a lot of popular since its introduction – and if you were to ask anyone who knows a little bit bit about espresso coffee machines to suggest a shortlist of potential single boiler espresso coffee machines to go for, I’d be surprised if anyone wouldn’t include the Rancilio Silvia in that list.

-But, it’s not excellent.
-Arguably, no espresso machine is wonderful – but undoubtedly, at the entry-level, you’re going to find some imperfection, so what I’m really hoping to discover by reviewing the Rancilio Silvia, is what are the advantages and disadvantages of this machine, and who might it be perfect suited for.
+Nevertheless, it’s not wonderful.
+Arguably, no espresso coffee machine is great – nevertheless certainly, at the entry-level, you’re going to find some imperfection, so what I’m actually hoping to learn by reviewing the Rancilio Silvia, is what are the pros and cons of this machine, and who might it be perfect suited for.

 By the way, the Rancilio Silvia was provided (on loan only) for this review from my friends at Shop Coffee in Cambridge.
 These guys are the retail, home barista side of Coffee World, an incredibly reputable coffee roaster who’ve been at it for decades.